sparkflows/sparkflows-docs/docs/jupyter-guide/installation.rst

    jupyter-lab --ip=0.0.0.0 --port=8888

- Now try to access JupyterLab on browser using public server url along with port.
+ Now try to access JupyterLab on browser using public server URL along with port.